mrc-ide/dustgpu/README.md

 I'm then working against this commit to add the new features.

 At `04fc091` we can extract the strided model internal state (this is exposed out as far as the R inteface but there's no need to do that at all).

+Added R->S transitions by hand in `05b204`, with fixed rate 0.1.